Free Guide | Emergency Food Buyer's Guide - Best Food Types, Storage Methods and Exactly What to BuyDownload Now →

 Perhaps the biggest disruptive event to which our minds turn is an EMP strike or electromagnetic pulse.
 It can be caused by nuclear detonation high above or by a solar flare.
 Much has been written about this event, although it is not an immediately likely crisis.
 In this situation I would not be able to drive my car home.

 My goal is to be able to walk the long way home with nothing but what I can carry without calling attention to myself.
 And so I have outfitted several ways to carry supplies and equipment.
 I am also concerned about civil unrest, therefore I wanted my carry methods to be redundant.
 If one or two bags are lost or stolen, I may still have the others.

 Getting the Right Gear – Finally

-The big excitement today is that all the items arrived from Amazon so I can complete one of my small everyday carry bags.
+The big excitement today is that all the items arrived so I can complete one of my small everyday carry bags.

 This survival bag itself is actually a 32 ounce water bottle holder.
 It is large enough to hold a Nalgene bottle within a stainless steel cup, and has a handy side pocket.
 The cup has folding handles.
 The bag is a Molle bag, so many items can be attached, or the bag itself can be attached to a belt or pack.

 Although slightly tactical, this is a small over-the-shoulder bag.
 Many people carry water today, so I feel comfortable carrying this daily, each time I leave the car or house.

 Karen’s Choices: Rothco MOLLE Compatible Water Bottle Pouch, Nalgene Tritan Wide Mouth BPA-Free Water Bottle, and GSI Outdoors Glacier Stainless Bottle Cup/Pot

 Speaking of redundancy, this bag includes several ways of obtaining and purifying water.
 The bandana can be held over the mouth of the water as a pre-filter.
 Then it can be boiled in the stainless cup, or a water purification tablet can be added.